Cerx-pw/ro-bot/README.md

 # RO/bot :shipit:
-This is a UserScript file to automaticaly log in to new room at [Reddit's Robin](https://www.reddit.com/robin/) and vote for grow every time.
+This is a UserScript file to automaticaly vote and log in to new room at [Reddit's Robin](https://www.reddit.com/robin/)

 ## Instalation
 Simply use any Userscript Extension for your browser.